Top Performers: How HR Can Identify, Understand, and Retain Them

 To wrap up, if you lack sufficient data today, don’t let that keep you from moving forward.
 Determine which processes you need to put in place to gather the data that you want to review in order to impact future decisions.
 If you have the data in your performance management system and aren’t sure how to display it in a meaningful way for either you or your executive team, reach out to your performance management vendor and see what they suggest.
 Good performance management vendors will have state-of-the-art data visualization tools at their disposal which will allow you to see and do anything you’d like with your data.
 If you haven’t done so already, don’t forget to watch the video above to see exactly how to identify both your top performers and the trends related to their performance!

 Would you like to share your ideas with us on this topic?
 If you don't currently use our software, click here to speak to a member of our team.
-If you do currently use our software and would like to contact our product support team, please visit this page for all of your support options.
+If you do currently use our software and would like to contact our product support team, please visit this page to connect with support.

 « Return to "Performance Management"